getting-started-ml/getting-started-ml.github.io/index.md

 - [⭐️ MIT OCW on Linear Algebra](https://ocw.mit.edu/courses/mathematics/18-06-linear-algebra-spring-2010/): An in-depth course on everything you need to know about linear algebra and more.
 It includes exams with solutions.
 - [Essence of linear algebra by 3Blue1Brown](https://www.youtube.com/playlist?list=PLZHQObOWTQDPD3MizzM2xVFitgF8hE_ab): Build a visual intuition for linear algebra.
 You probably won't need to know linear transformations, but this course presents some key insights in how everything fits together.
 - [The Matrix Cookbook](https://www.math.uwaterloo.ca/~hwolkowi/matrixcookbook.pdf): Reference sheet with many key formulas.
+- [Computational Linear Algebra for Coders](https://github.com/fastai/numerical-linear-algebra): Linear Algebra taught with a focus on computing.

 ### Statistics